danakj/danakj.github.io/_posts/2023-02-05-memory-safe-cpp.md

 field as a `std::Option` to avoid any possible use-after-move.

 There is yet another way that moves can be hidden from local analysis, that is moving from an lvalue reference.
-The caller to the method below would not know that the object they passed to `f()` was moved-from, and would freely use-after-move afterward without any protection from the language.
+The caller to the function below would not know that the object they passed to `f()` was moved-from, and would freely use-after-move afterward without any protection from the language.

 ```cpp